esl/MongooseIM/doc/user-guide/Push-notifications.md

 ### Registering with Push Service provider

 Firstly, client application has to get a device-specific token from Push Service Provider (FCM or APNS).
-This process is different, depending on the platform, so please consult you Push Service Provider's manual to learn about how to get this token.
-For example, [here](https://firebase.google.com/docs/cloud-messaging/android/client) you can lear about setting up _FCM_ on _Android_ platform and [here](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#/apple_ref/doc/uid/TP40008194-CH6-SW1) you can learn about setting up _APNS_ on _iOS_ platform.
+This process is different, depending on the platform, so please consult your Push Service Provider's manual to learn about how to get this token.
+For example, [here](https://firebase.google.com/docs/cloud-messaging/android/client) you can learn about setting up _FCM_ on _Android_ platform and [here](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#/apple_ref/doc/uid/TP40008194-CH6-SW1) you can learn about setting up _APNS_ on _iOS_ platform.

 After this step, your application shall be able to receive _FCM_ or _APNS_ token - it will be required in the next step of this tutorial.

 ### Setting up XMPP `pubsub` node

-First thing that the clinet has to setup on XMPP server is the `PubSub`'s node for handling push notications.
-Assuming that `mypubsub.com` is an domain of MongooseIM server that has [mod_pubsub][] enabled with `push` node support, the client shall send the following stanza to the server:
+First thing that the clinet has to set up on XMPP server is the `PubSub`'s node for handling push notifications.
+Assuming that `mypubsub.com` is a domain of MongooseIM server that has [mod_pubsub][] enabled with `push` node support, the client shall send the following stanza to the server:

 ```xml
 <iq type='set'